tnballo/scapegoat/README.md

 Other features:

 * **Generic:** map keys and set elements can be any type that implements the `Ord` trait.
-* **Arbitrarily Mutable:** elements can be insert and removed, map values can be mutated.
+* **Arbitrarily mutable:** elements can be insert and removed, map values can be mutated.

 ### Usage